defenseunicorns/narwhal-delivery-iac-swf-reference-deployment/docs/jenkins-backup-restore/jenkins-repo-pvc.md

     - When the pv and pvc are available in the cluster, perform step 5 again

-6. The jenkins pod should come up healthy and have its data resotred
+6. The jenkins pod should come up healthy and have its data restored